 You can look at your favorite brands and businesses’ websites to see if they have an affiliate program.
 If they have an affiliate program, it will most likely be displayed in the footer of their website.
 Another way to find affiliate programs is by Googling the company name along with the keywords “affiliate program.”
 Doing this should shorten your search as a high percentage of businesses use third-party platforms to run their affiliate programs.

 Rules you MUST know before you begin.

-Before you begin slapping up ads and pasting affiliate links into your content there are some rules you must follow:
+Before you start slapping up ads and posting affiliate links into your content there are some rules you must follow:

 First, the Federal Trade Commission (FTC) requires bloggers to disclose their affiliate relationships.
 This needs to be done in a clear and concise manner on each blog post that contains affiliate links and in your disclosure policy.
 If you’re not familiar with the FTC guidelines — check out this post for more information.

 Second, Google requires all sponsored and paid links, which includes affiliate links, to have the no-follow attribute.
 If you do not add the no-follow attribute to your paid and affiliate links you are in violation of Google’s policies — which can result in a manual action or algorithmic penalty.
 What that means is Google can ban your blog from their search results, which can significantly hurt your traffic and blogging business.